Reformed Diocese of Transylvania: Life of the church

 The church uses the same liturgy as the Reformed Church in Hungary, but the language is slightly archaic, and regional differences may be present.
 In practice, the Reformed Diocese of Transylvania and the Reformed Diocese of Királyhágómellék have some differences, but these are not significant.
 At the end of worship services, the Reformed community always sings the Hungarian national anthem.
 Communion is performed during Advent, Christmas, Easter, Good Friday and Pentecost.

 Alongside the early creeds, the Heidelberg Catechism and the Second Helvetic Confession, John Calvin's Institution and Les Ordonances [sic] (about church government) are widely used.

 In the church men and women sit separately; the youth and those were not yet married sit in the choir as a rule.

 Romanian-language worship services are held in Bucharest; in Transylvania, Hungarian is the language of worship.
-In Cluj-Napoca, English-language worhip is available, translated from Hungarian.
+In Cluj-Napoca, English-language worship is available, translated from Hungarian.